Indigenous Truth & Reconciliation in the Workplace

 The Truth

 Before we can reconcile our differences, it’s important to acknowledge the truth.
-Being aware of issues within Indigineous communities here in Canada is critical to making the changes we all need to move forward, together.
+Being aware of issues within Indigenous communities here in Canada is critical to making the changes we all need to move forward, together.

 Some of the many barriers include: